Best Student Credit Cards for 2024

 This category is for students who plan to travel or will be studying abroad.

 If you expect to travel in the future, it’s best to get a credit card that doesn’t charge foreign transaction fees.
-After all, traveling is expensive and, if your card tacks on a foreign transaction fee, all of your purchases will cost a little bit more.
+After all, traveling is expensive, and if your card charges a foreign transaction fee, all of your purchases will cost a little bit more.
 So try to avoid that if possible.
 But in some cases, it may be unavoidable.

-In fact, one of the cards on this list has a 1% foreign transaction fee, but that doesn’t mean you should stay away from it.
+In fact, one of the cards on this list has a 1% foreign transaction fee, but that doesn’t mean you should avoid it.
 If you have poor credit and are also traveling, it may be just the card you need.

-On the other hand, if you can use a student credit card that rewards you for traveling, where you get cash back and you can hunt and find good travel deals, well, you’re going to have a much more affordable journey.
+On the other hand, if you can use a student credit card that rewards you for traveling, where you get cash back and can hunt for good travel deals, you’ll have a much more affordable journey.

 Student Credit Cards for Travel Purchase APR Annual Fee Foreign Transaction Fee Credit Score Needed